ElectricRCAircraftGuy/eRCaGuy_dotfiles/eclipse/readme.md

 Jump down to instructions to [How to Install and Set Up Eclipse](#install-eclipse).

+1. [Eclipse install instructions on Google Drive][install-eclipse-google-drive] [recommended--always the most up-to-date]
+1. [Eclipse install instructions PDF in this repo][install-eclipse-pdf] [manually generated periodically from the online source above]

 # Screenshot of my Eclipse setup:

 <p align="left" width="100%">